dmmagdal/NeuralTextToSpeech/DiffWave_TF/README.md

 				 * from_config(cls, config) uses the returned config from get_config to create a new object.
 By default, this function will use the config as initialization kwargs (return cls(\*\*config)).
 			 2. Pass the object to the custom_objects argument when loading the model.
 The argument must be a dictionary mapping the string class name to the Python class.
 E.g. tf.keras.models.load_model(path, custom_objects={'CustomLayer': CustomLayer})
 	 * When you load a SavedModel in Python, all tf.Variable attributes, tf.function-decorated methods, and tf.Modules are restored in the same object structure as the original saved tf.Module ([documentation](https://www.tensorflow.org/guide/saved_model#loading_and_using_a_custom_model), [serialization documentation](https://github.com/tensorflow/community/blob/master/rfcs/20190509-keras-saved-model.md#serialization-details)).
 		 * The SavedModel format is not the same as tf.keras.Model.
 This means that some functions like call(), predict(), and summary() still work just fine, but other functions like train_step(), compute_loss(), and fit() are not available to use once loaded.
 This means that in order to retrain or finetune a model loaded from SavedModel, a custom training loop must be used instead of model.fit() + model.train_step()/model.valid_step().
 In addition, model attriutes (ie self.params or self.is_conditional) are not accessible from the SavedModel format since they were saved in the sub-classed tf.keras.Model class (supposedly, you can access variables that were declared tf.Variable() inside the SavedModel).
+		 * Another note about SavedModels, because they require a custom training loop outside of Model.train_step(), there is a crucial caveat regarding resources on the host system.
+Model.fit() has optimizations built in that allow it to be more memory efficient.
+Custom training loops, while still being written in tensorflow, don't have those optimizations.
+Hence, there is a chance of OOM'ing on a machine with smaller resources
+			 * Currently, training will not OOM with Model.fit() but will OOM on a custom training loop on my 2060 SUPER (8GB VRAM).

 ### TODO List (for V1 release)